 The report also includes recommendations by the public policy center to improve completion rates overall, including making college programs more affordable to the general public.
 This process includes limits on tuition increases that are skyrocketing much faster than the incomes of the families trying to send students to schools.
 The center also encourages schools to beef up their financial aid programs, although they agree that financial aid alone will not solve the affordability problem for most students.

 The center also recommends that community colleges and four-year universities partner together to make transfer policies more efficient.
-When students are able to easily transfer credits between institutions, they are much more likely to complete their community college degree program.
+When students are able to easily transfer credits between institutions, they are much more likely to complete their community college degree programs.
 With changes like these, community colleges may still be able to increase their completion rates according to federal goals, raising the level of education in this country and creating a more robust economy overall.